Mining investment trust focused on capital appreciation, with 'high-conviction' portfolio of no more than 15 investments

 “10% is retained in terms of a revenue royalty on Prognoz so … that sets us up in terms of having more liquidity in the portfolio to pursue new ideas if we wish,” he added.

-Next year, attention will switch to Bilboes, a Zimbabwean gold mine, and Cemos, a private company that is about to start producing cement from its Moroccan operations.
+Attention has also been moving towards Bilboes, a Zimbabwean gold mine, and Cemos, a private company that is about to start producing cement from its Moroccan operations.

 As for Cemos, that is currently being carried at book cost but Steel thinks that valuation will need to be revised next year.